 Although parakeets are a very common pet bird, the quaker parakeet, or monk parakeet, is not.
-It's actually illegal to own a quaker parakeet in many states and can be kept only with a permit in others.
-These parrots are considered an invasive species, but can be an excellent pet if you're able to obtain and own one where you live.
+It's actually illegal to own a quaker parakeet in many states, and they can be kept only with a permit in others.
+These parrots are considered an invasive species, but can be excellent pets if you're able to obtain and own one where you live.

-They get their name from a head-bobbing and body-shaking behavior that is natural and does not mean the bird is in distress.
+These cool exotic pets get their name from a head-bobbing and body-shaking behavior that is natural for them and does not mean the bird is in distress.
 Aside from the legalities of ownership, quaker parakeets can be difficult to obtain and are pricey, but if you are able to own one, you will enjoy keeping this smart, active, and social bird.

 Quaker parakeets are intelligent, engaging birds that enjoy human company and need another bird companion if you are not able to provide them with constant companionship.
 They learn to talk from an early age and can be great parrots for clicker training all sorts of behaviors.

 Geckos are popular exotic lizards that come in many colors and types.
 The leopard gecko is one of the most popular due to their striking spotted pattern and friendly disposition.
-Geckos can be a great pet for a small space as they can do well in a smaller tank.
+Geckos can be great pets for a small space as they can do well in a smaller tank.

 These pets are easily fed with insects available at pet stores and appear to enjoy handling and interacting with people compared to other lizard species.
 Like all reptiles, geckos hold some risk of transmitting salmonella to you, so wash your hands after handling them.

-Ferrets are another small pet gaining in popularity that are easier to find.
+Ferrets are another small pet gaining in popularity that is easier to find.
 However, they are illegal to own in California and Hawaii, as well as in some cities and counties in states where they're legal.
 Ferrets are not hard to care for, and you can purchase commercially prepared ferret diets.
-They do need a large cage with ample room to roam and stretch out, and they also require time out of the cage to play and explore.
-They also need minimal grooming, though some owners bathe them because they do have a musky odor.
-They are highly intelligent and definitely cuddly little creatures.
+They do need a large cage with ample room to roam and stretch out, and these energetic pets also require time out of the cage to play and explore.
+Ferrets only need minimal grooming, though some owners bathe them because they do have a musky odor.
+Overall, they are highly intelligent and cuddly little creatures.

-Bearded dragons are one of the easiest lizards to keep and are known for being docile and friendly.
-They're an excellent "beginner" lizard and can do well with children who have been taught to handle them responsibly.
+Bearded dragons are one of the most popular pet lizards and are legal to own in most states except Hawaii.
+Beardies are also one of the easiest lizards to keep and are known for being docile and friendly.
+They're excellent "beginner" lizards and can do well with children who have been taught to handle them responsibly.
 They also don't grow to a huge size like some lizards, and while they need an adequately sized habitat, they can still be kept comfortably in a small space, such as an apartment.
-Bearded dragons are one of the most popular pet lizards and are legal to own in most states except Hawaii.

-They require relatively large enclosures, and an aquarium or terrarium with a volume around 125 gallons is ideal, though larger enclosures are always better.
-A setup that measures at least 4 feet wide by at least 2 feet deep and 16 inches tall is adequate, though some sources recommend aquariums that are 2 feet tall or more, depending on your setup's screen top, and its heating and lighting systems.
+Bearded dragons require relatively large enclosures, and an aquarium or terrarium with a volume around 125 gallons is ideal, though larger enclosures are always better.
+A setup that measures at least 4 feet long by at least 2 feet wide and 16 inches tall is adequate, though some sources recommend aquariums that are 2 feet tall or more, depending on your setup's screen top and its heating and lighting systems.

 Think Carefully Before Getting a Small Exotic Pet